AjayArora1/Library_Book_Processor/README.md

-# Book-Processing-Software-for-Public-Libraries

-A project I made for my Capstone in University.
-It allows users and library employees to add, modify, or remove books, holds, or other library items from a central database.
-In essence, it can be used to track a library's item collection in real time.

-I cannot make this project publicly available, as schoolwork is protected under intellectual property laws.
+# Title: Library Book Processor

+A full-stack library management system developed as a university capstone project.
+The application enables library staff and users to manage books, holds, and other library resources through a centralized database, providing real-time tracking, inventory management, and record maintenance.